IBM Cloud Docs

 3. Move the switch to 0n.

-To turn it on for specific ASNs (hosts/ISPs that own IP addresses), countries, or IP ranges, use IP Access Rules.
+To target specific ASNs (hosts/ISPs that own IP addresses), countries, or IP ranges, use IP Access Rules.

 Potential issues